crypto-sentiment/crypto_sentiment_demo_app/README.md

 Further, the scheduler picks it up, creates a LabelStudio project and performs imports of data into and exports on schedule.
 See the "label_studio" service definition in the [`docker-compose.yml`](docker-compose.yml) file.

-### MLflow

-You can check your ML experiments and models by visiting http://<server-ip>:8500/.

 #### Importing/exporting data